JetBrains/guide/site/webstorm/tips/font-ligatures/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 If the font you're using in WebStorm supports ligatures, you can turn them on in _Preferences / Settings | Editor | Font_.
----